farhiongit/Ctemplates/README.md

 ## Examples
 Look at examples in directory [`examples`](examples).

+## Tests
+Lists, sets and maps functionnalities have been thoroughly tested as well as self-balancing algorithm.
+`valgrind` has been used to check the execution of thoses tests is memory leajs free.

+Look at full tests in directory [`test`](test).

+## References
 [1] Randy Gaul's Game Programming Blog - Generic Programming in C (http://www.randygaul.net/2012/08/10/generic-programming-in-c/)

 [2] The C Preprocessor - Duplication of Side Effects (https://gcc.gnu.org/onlinedocs/cpp/Duplication-of-Side-Effects.html#Duplication-of-Side-Effects)